 When someone you know is looking for a job, it is natural to want to help.
 However, you may not know where to start or how to be helpful.
 The good news is that everyone can be helpful when someone you know is looking for a job, and what they typically want from you is well within your reach.

-The first and most important thing you can do is be understanding and compassionate.
-When someone shares with you that they have lost a job or that their job search is not going well, one of the best things you can say is “I am so sorry.
+Many people who are dealing with a job loss struggle to maintain their mental health, so the first and most important thing you can do is be understanding and compassionate.
+When someone shares with you that they have lost a job or that their job search is not going well, one of the best things you can say is, “I am so sorry.
 That sounds hard.
 Thank you for sharing that with me.
 Would you like to talk about it?” or “How can I help you?”
-Keep in mind that not everyone looking for work is unemployed or struggling.
-Be sensitive to each person’s situation.
+Do your best to instill hope, then follow up to provide continued support.

 Express your desire to be helpful, and ask them to share with you specific details about the kinds of positions, companies, and industries they are interested in.
-Also, learn about their previous work experience, education, and skills—but don’t assume that they would want to do something again if they did it in the past.
-You might ask them for a copy of their résumé to help you better understand their employment goals.
+Also learn about their previous work experience, education, and skills—but don’t assume that they would want to do something again if they did it in the past.
+You might ask them for a copy of their resume to help you better understand their employment goals.
 As you show genuine interest in their desires, they will be more likely to trust you and turn to you for help.

 Waiting for the right job could be about career advancement, stable income, or a better situation for their family.
 It’s not an indication of laziness, and when we share the wrong types of leads or contacts, it can be hurtful.
-Sending leads that don’t match their interests can feel judgmental and like we don’t understand them.
-Please take the time to understand first, and then provide leads and contacts that are most likely to help them reach their goal.
+Sending job opportunities that don’t match their interests can feel judgmental and like we don’t understand them.
+Take the time to understand first, and then provide information and leads that are most likely to help them reach their goal.
+You could provide: